Nordic cross flag: Kalmar Union (historical)

 This is the historical flag of the Kalmar Union, which united Denmark, Sweden and Norway from 1397 to 1523.
 No pictorial evidence survives of the Kalmar Union's Flag.
 The flag appearing here is a reconstruction based on references in 1430 letters by King Eric of Pomerania.

 Regional Nordic flags

-These flags either do not have full official status or represent various private entities.
-They have not been officially adopted and their use remains limited.
+Most of these flags either do not have full official status or represent various private entities.
+Apart from the flags of Scania and Trøndelag, they have not been officially adopted and their use remains limited.
+Also, there is a flag of West Jutland for sale, but which not found at Wikimedia Commons.